greydevv/pyguardian/README.md

 # pyguardian

 ## Description
-pyguardian is a Python library that takes care parameter validation via function decoration:
+pyguardian is a Python library that validates the types of a function's paraneters via the `guard decorator`:
 ```python
 @guard(int, int)
 def add(a, b):